mpagot/openqa-log-visualizer/README.md

 ## Usage

 1.  **Start the server:**
-    From the root of the project directory, run the application using `uv`:
+    From the root of the project directory, run the application using `uv` and the Flask CLI.
     ```bash
-    uv run app/main.py
+    uv run flask --app app.main run --debug
     ```
     The first time you run this command, `uv` will automatically create a virtual environment and install the required packages.
+The `--debug` flag enables the reloader and debugger.

 2.  **Open the application:**
     Navigate to `http://127.0.0.1:5000` in your web browser.